-Background Check Requirements for Foster and Adoptive Homes
+Background Check Requirement FAQ - Foster & Adoptive Homes

 Find the Fingerprint Application Services of Texas (FAST Pass), 2963 on the CCL Forms page.
 Note: Form 2965 should be used for 24-Hour Residential Child Care Staff.

 For homes verified or approved on or after September 1, 2013, you must have completed fingerprint-based checks on the following persons prior to verification or approval of the home: